MozillaSecurity/funfuzz/dom/reducing-testcases.md

 ## Reducing non-layout testcases

-* Replace variables with their values
+1. Replace variables with their values
+2. Rename o[n] variables until things make sense
+3. Call serializeFuzzCommands() to move the fuzz-generated code into a flat script

 ## File the bug